romacas01/strideupcodingtest/README.md

 What would you do differently if you were allocated more time?

 In addition to the improvements mentioned above, I would improve the DB design.
+I would also fix a current bug that happens if only the parkCode or the stateCode is duplicated, that doesn't mean the whole abject is duplicated but it is something that needs to be fixed, since it will throw an exception when querying by parkCode or stateCode. (only if they are duplicated)

 API SPEC